ceejbot/no-more-unicorns/slides.md

 # [fit] 2014 is the year
 # [fit] I help other women.

-^ At New Years I made a resolution: I was going to spend time in 2014 helping other women engineers any way I could.
-I'm pushing 50.
+^ I'm pushing 50.
 I don't want to be here in 2024 watching Twitter congratulate itself for hitting 12% women.

 ---

+# [fit] If I did it,
-# [fit] I'm here for you.
+# [fit] you can do it.

 ^ I am no hero.
 I am happiest sitting in a corner writing code.
 But what I can be is SOMEBODY WHO LOOKS LIKE YOU.
+I didn't have this.

 ---